-To D - Colifornia Term The potential for, or the enhancement of, an abutting property for redevelopment as a result of the transfer of land The additional costs to be applied as the result of any easements, encumbrances or other assets being retained on the land as a requirement of Council or other statutory authorities.
-This is the placement of a fence, gate, equipment or any Obstruction other matter or material to prevent lawful access to a road.
-Road This has the same meaning as set out in Section 3(1) of the Local Government Act 1989.
-A Road for the purposes of Section 3 of the Local Government Act 1989 includes: • a street; • a right of way • any land reserved or proclaimed as a street or road under the Crown Land (Reserves) Act 1978 or the Land Act 1958; • a passage; • a cul de sac; • a by-pass; • a bridge or ford; • a footpath, bicycle path or nature strip; • any culvert or kerbing or other land or works forming part of the road • a public road under the Road Management Act 2004 which includes: a) a freeway; b) an arterial road; c) a road declared as a public highway by Council publishing a notice in the Government Gazette under section 204(1) of the Local Government Act 1989 d) a road to which under 17(3) applies being a road in respect of which the road authority has made a decision that the road is reasonably required for general public use (section 204(2) of the Local Government Act 1989) e) a non-arterial State road or municipal Road declared under section 14(1) by Department of transport.
-Road Authority The body responsible for the care, control or management of roads within a given jurisdiction

-Term Definition Road Register Council's declared public register of roads within the municipality as per the requirement set out in the Road Management Act 2004.
+Term Road Definition This has the same meaning as set out in Section 3(1) of the Local Government Act 1989.
+A Road for the purposes of Section 3 of the Local Government Act 1989 includes: a street; a right of way any land reserved or proclaimed as a street or road under the Crown Land (Reserves) Act 1978 or the Land Act 1958 ; a passage; a cul de sac; a by-pass; a bridge or ford; a footpath, bicycle path or nature strip; any culvert or kerbing or other land or works forming part of the road a public road under the Road Management Act 2004 which includes: a) a freeway; b) an arterial road; c) a road declared as a public highway by Council publishing a notice in the Governmen Gazette under section 204(1) of the Local Government Act 1989 d) a road to which under 17(3) applies being a road in respect of which the road is reasonably required for general public use (section 204(2) of the Local Government Act 1989) e) a non-arterial State road or municipal Road declared under section 14(1) by Department Road Authority of transport.
+The body responsible for the care, control or management of roads within a given jurisdiction Road Register Council's declared public register of roads within the municipality as per the requirement set out in the Road Management Act 2004.